asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 .. _Video 2: https://photos.app.goo.gl/rKGwcViAuir8a6Zf9

-HF resistor from soviet KGB with strange HF window not for brainwashing but.., hacked, IMHO.
+HF resistor from soviet KGB with strange HF window not for brainwashing but.. can kill, hacked, IMHO.

 .. image:: images/2023-04-27-09-40-07-641.jpg
            :align: left